Pro Bono & Community Service

 In 2010, Michael Boni represented intervening parents of students in the Lower Merion, PA School District, when a class action was brought against the school district for alleged “spying” on students with school-issued laptops.
 The community was enraged by the charges, which the school district and the parents and students insisted were baseless.
 Working closely with outside counsel for the school district, Mr. Boni was instrumental in achieving a nuisance-value, individual settlement at the early stages of the case.

-Mr. Snyder has also worked with the ACLU of Pennsylvania in First Amendment litigation; authored amicus briefs in state and federal appellate courts on a pro bono basis; and lectured at local law schools concerning post-conviction litigation on behalf of the wrongfully convicted.
+Mr. Snyder has also worked with the ACLU of Pennsylvania in First Amendment litigation, and lectured at local law schools concerning post-conviction litigation on behalf of the wrongfully convicted.
 Since 2014, Josh has been a Trustee of the Philadelphia Bar Foundation, an organization that provides grants and other support to nearly forty legal aid nonprofits in Philadelphia.
+In addition, Josh is a co-chair of the Philadelphia Bar Association’s Antitrust Law Committee.

 Mr. Boni represents a group of parents opposed to a pending class action lawsuit brought against the Lower Merion School District.
 Three Lower Merion Township school tax payers sued the school district for budgetary improprieties and overspending.
 In essence, they claim taxpayers should only have to pay for a bare-bones public education.
 One plaintiff stated that a "public school education" is meant to be "inherently inferior" to that of a private school.
 The plaintiffs seek a permanent injunction restricting the school district’s budget and limiting school programs, class size and other hallmarks of a robust public school education.
 Over 3,000 parents have signed a petition stating the plaintiffs’ position is contrary to age-old Pennsylvania law and that the plaintiffs improperly seek to prioritize tax refunds over the interests of the students.
 The case is pending.